IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 - Application of the distance-based perceptibility truncation to abundance data, at any distance
 - Bayesian analysis of the truncated data with increasingly complex and refined stan models

+## Single species response to small scale tree retention

 This model is for a single species, and will be replicated for 6 different bird species.
-They are all migratory boreal songbirds and I expect they will react differently to the environmental conditions reflected in the model both due to the species distribution and regional density, their habitat preferences, and their vocal/territorial behaviours.
+They are all migratory boreal songbirds and will react differently to the environmental conditions reflected in the model both due to the species distribution and regional density, their habitat preferences, and their vocal/territorial behaviours.

 The data was gathered using ARUs (Autonomous Recording Units) and processed during the first few hours around dawn.
 All detected individuals of each species of interest is tagged (WTSP, TEWA, REVI, OSFL, YRWA, RCKI).